"Something so precious as life must be restored at an invaluable price, even if done through free healing."

 ---

-Corvin Hale, a seventeen year old, sat near the center aisle.
+Corvin Hale, a seventeen year old boy was sitting near the center aisle.
 He was an apprentice to a machinist in Blackforge.
-His earnest appearance was thin.
-Perhaps too thin, based on people's perspective.
-He clutched a wrapped parcel in his lap.
+His appearance was thin.
+Perhaps too thin based on people's perspective.
+He was clutching a wrapped parcel in his lap.
 In the wrapped parcel, there were tools gifted to him by his uncle who later left for Ironhold before the whole disaster started.
 The uncle had written only two lines in his last letter to Corvin.
 He had noted it early, and perhaps that was why he left early.
 He might have known something, maybe.

 **Work continues.
 Come if you must, but linger not in Kargoth.
 Something is amiss within its streets.**

-A week ago, Corvin had walked past the principal square and seen three black wagons drawn up at once.
-Three.
-And in daylight.
+A week ago, Corvin had walked past the principal square and seen three black wagons filled with dead men corpses drawn up at once.
+Three, and in daylight.
 There were no bells or announcement.
-Just cloth-covered human figures lifted with haste as few people surrounded.
+Just cloth-covered human figures lifted with haste as few people surrounded them.

 "Miss," he whispered, "have you heard the latest?"

-"I have heard far too much," she replied dryly.
+"I have heard far too much," she indifferently replied dryly without hesitation.

-"They say the eastern watch found a body along the southern line last night.
+"They say the a watchman from eastern Kargoth found a body along the southern line last night.
 My uncle wrote to me of it."

 "Your uncle writes from where?"
 Halver asked.